 Journal of the American Philosophical Association, 1 (2015), 564-582.

-Abstract: In this essay I attempt to refute radical solipsism by means of a series of empirical experiments.
-In the first experiment, I prove to be a poor judge of four-digit prime numbers, in contrast to a seeming Excel program.
-In the second experiment, I prove to have an imperfect memory for arbitrary-seeming three-digit number and letter combinations, in contrast to my seeming collaborator with seemingly hidden notes.
+In the first experiment, I exhibit unreliable judgment about the primeness or divisibility of four-digit numbers, in contrast to a seeming Excel program.
+In the second experiment, I exhibit an imperfect memory for arbitrary-seeming three-digit number and letter combinations, in contrast to my seeming collaborator with seemingly hidden notes.
 In the third experiment, I seem to suffer repeated defeats at chess.
 In all three experiments, the most straightforward interpretation of the experiential evidence is that something exists in the universe that is superior in the relevant respects – theoretical reasoning (about primes), memorial retention (for digits and letters), or practical reasoning (at chess) – to my own solipsistically-conceived self.

 By following either of the links below, you are requesting a copy for personal use only, in accord with "fair use" laws.

 Final manuscript version in PDF: External World (October 30, 2014).

 Final manuscript version in HTM: External World (October 30, 2014).

 Or email eschwitz at domain: ucr.edu for a copy of this paper.